aksond1/Playback/README.md

 # Playback

 Playback is a free, open-source social platform for uploading and watching videos.
-Here, on Playback, users have a forgotten space where they are the main characters.
-Playback is a sandbox where simplicity and interaction are the keys to everything.
+Here, on Playback, users take center stage.
+It’s a sandbox where simplicity and community are the keys to everything.
+No ads.
+No clutter.
+Just you and your videos.